Non-Parametric Structural Priors for Geometry Theorem Prediction: Experiments

 \subsection{Settings}

 \textbf{Datasets.} We evaluate on three formal geometry benchmarks: \textbf{FormalGeo7K}~\cite{formalGeo7K}, \textbf{Geometry3K}~\cite{inter-gps}, and \textbf{GeoQA}~\cite{GeoQA}.
 Geometry3K contains three thousand diagram-text geometry problems with formal-language parsing annotations and a standard train/validation/test split; it covers diverse geometric primitives (e.g., lines, triangles, circles, quadrilaterals).
 GeoQA provides near five thousand geometry problems with annotated programs that describe explicit solving procedures, serving as a testbed for structured numerical reasoning.
 FormalGeo7K is a larger-scale formal geometry dataset with natural language descriptions, geometric diagrams, ground-truth formal language annotations, and theorem-sequence supervision, designed to support scalable theorem prediction under a consistent formal system.
 Our main experiments are on FormalGeo7K using its standard test split of 1,400 problems.
-Following Zhang et al.~\cite{hypergnet}, we stratify test problems into six difficulty levels (L1--L6): L1 ($l\le 2$), L2 ($3\le l\le 4$), L3 ($5\le l\le 6$), L4 ($7\le l\le 8$), L5 ($9\le l\le 10$), and L6 ($l\ge 11$), where $l$ is the number of theorems invoked in the problem.
+Following~\citet{hypergnet}, we stratify test problems into six difficulty levels (L1--L6): L1 ($l\le 2$), L2 ($3\le l\le 4$), L3 ($5\le l\le 6$), L4 ($7\le l\le 8$), L5 ($9\le l\le 10$), and L6 ($l\ge 11$), where $l$ is the number of theorems invoked in the problem.

 \textbf{Evaluation.} We report \emph{accuracy} (\%) as the proportion of problems solved within a fixed per-problem timeout of 600 seconds.
 A problem is considered solved if the solver’s final formal conclusion exactly matches the ground-truth target under symbolic verification.
 To isolate the reasoning and search capabilities, we intentionally exclude the evaluation of upstream parsing and formalization components.
 Accordingly, all solvers are provided with ground-truth formal inputs, including the textual problem specification and the corresponding diagram representation.
 This evaluation protocol is applied uniformly across all baselines to ensure a fair and controlled comparison.
+To ensure a rigorous evaluation, we guarantee that there is no retrieval leakage in our pipeline.
+The retrieval database is constructed exclusively from the training split of the dataset, and all test-time retrieval queries adhere to strict hold-out separation.
+The details are documented in Appendix~\ref{app:impl}.

 \textbf{Baselines.} We compare our method against representative baselines. \textbf{LLM-only baselines} solve geometry problems in an end-to-end fashion using LLMs.
 These approaches generate answers solely through natural language reasoning, without invoking a symbolic solver, and thus rely entirely on the model’s implicit reasoning capability. \textbf{Neural-symbolic solvers} integrate neural models with a symbolic reasoning engine to perform theorem-driven search.
 We further divide them into \emph{training-based} and \emph{training-free} variants. \emph{Training-based neural-symbolic solvers} fine-tune a pre-trained neural network to learn a policy for theorem selection, which is then combined with graph- or tree-based symbolic search to heuristically explore the solution space. \emph{Training-free neural-symbolic solvers} leverage pre-trained LLMs for theorem prediction and interface them with a symbolic solver at inference time, avoiding any task-specific training.
 Our direct baseline, \emph{Vanilla ICL}, retains the step-wise executor interaction protocol but removes the structural prior, requiring the planner to select candidate theorems from the full library at each step.